fogol/Real-Time-SDK/CSharp/Ema/Examples/Training/Consumer/500_Series/502_PreferredHost_IOCtl/ReadMe.txt

 Summary
 =======

 The 502_PreferredHost_Ioctl application is provided as an example of OMM Consumer application written to the EMA library.

+Note that "PH", used in ReadMe or example code refers to the "Preferred Host" feature.

-This application demonstrates basic usage of the EMA library for accessing and parsing of OMM MarketPrice Domain data from Refinitiv Data Feed Direct (RDF-D), directly from an OMM Provider application, or from an Advanced Distribution Server.
+This application demonstrates basic usage of the EMA library for accessing and parsing of OMM MarketPrice Domain data from an LSEG Data Feed, directly from an OMM Provider application, or from an Advanced Distribution Server.

-The 500_MP_PreferredHost_FileCfg illustrates a fallback to preferred host feature, which allows to switch to preferred host/endpoint if the feature is enabled when the connection is lost.
-The fallback performs full connection recovery to establish a new connection, handle admin domains (login, source directory, dictionary), re-request market data items when the watchlist is enabled.
+The 502_PreferredHost_Ioctl example illustrates aspects of the preferred host feature, which, when enabled, allows to switch to preferred host/endpoint upon connection loss, preferred host feature specific time based triggers or when a function call is made to perform a fallback to a preferred host.
+EMA performs fallback and full connection recovery by establishing a new connection, handling admin domains (login, source directory, dictionary), and re-requesting market data items using the underlying ETA layer's watchlist capabilities.

 This application depends on EmaConfig.xml located in the application's working directory to determine its connectivity parameters and additional configuration parameters to enable and configure a fallback to preferred host feature.

+Specifically, the ConsumerName used in this example is associated with Consumer/Channel/etc sections defined in the default EmaConfig.xml file to specify fallback triggers and a channel preferences.
+When used in conjunction with servers represented in the config, this application may be used to visualize the connection recovery to the specified preferred host.

+IO Control (IOCtl) call permit changing certain configuration parameters dyanmically at runtime.
+Most aspects of the preferred host configuration may be altered using IOCtl including enabling and disable the feature from the application code.

+This application demonstrates how various configuration parameters may be altered at runtime.
+If configured to do so via commandline, this application also demonstrates the adhoc function call to attempt a fallback to a specified preferred host.

 Detailed Description
 ====================